 Discussed above are some of the most common benefits of a cohabitation agreement.
 The agreement can also encompass other matters, such as how to deal with household expenses, children, pensions, etc.

-Note: A common law contract cannot discuss parental responsibilities, parental time or child support.
+Note: A common law contract cannot discuss parental responsibilities, parental time or child support in bc.
 When it comes to children, decisions must be made in the best interest of the child.

 Revisiting and revising your cohabitation agreement is often necessary, as your common law relationship and the circumstances may change over time.